A2Seek: Towards Reasoning-Centric Benchmark for Aerial Anomaly Understanding

 \section{Conclusions}

-\textbf{Summary. } This work introduces A2Seek, a large-scale, reasoning-centric dataset for aerial anomaly understanding.
+This work introduces A2Seek, a large-scale, reasoning-centric dataset for aerial anomaly understanding.
 Built upon diverse aerial scenarios, A2Seek is meticulously annotated with fine-grained anomaly labels, spatiotemporal bounding boxes, and structured reasoning graphs.
 These annotations enable models to not only detect anomalies but also provide interpretable explanations for ``why'' and ``where'' anomalies occur.
 Building on this benchmark, we introduce A2Seek-R1, a novel multi-stage reinforcement fine-tuning framework that integrates graph-of-thought (GoT)-guided supervised fine-tuning, and an improved A-GRPO algorithm with tailored reward functions, including a seeking mechanism that simulates UAV flight behavior.
 This framework achieves state-of-the-art performance in both accuracy and interpretability, excelling in complex anomaly scenarios and demonstrating strong cross-domain generalization capabilities.

 \textbf{Limitations and Societal Impact. } Despite strong performance, the complexity of reasoning chains and strategy learning limits inference speed and deployment efficiency.
+The framework mainly focuses on spatial-level anomaly perception, whereas the understanding and modeling of long-duration temporal anomalies are still limited, which we regard as an important avenue for future exploration.
 Additionally, given its potential applications in sensitive areas like public safety, privacy protection and algorithmic fairness must be prioritized to avoid societal risks from misjudgments.

+\paragraph{Acknowledgments and Disclosure of Funding.} This work was supported in part by the Science and Technology Innovation Key R\&D Program of Chongqing under Grant No. CSTB2023TIAD-STX0016, in part by the National Natural Science Foundation of China under Grants No. 62472060, U23A20318, and 62221005, in part by the Natural Science Foundation of Chongqing under Grants No. CSTB2024NSCQ-QCXMX0060 and CSTB2023NSCQ-LZX0061, in part by the Science and Technology Research Program of Chongqing Municipal Education Commission under Grant No. KJZD-K202300604, in part by the Chongqing Doctoral Student Innovation Talent Project under Grant No. CYB240241, in part by the Chongqing University of Posts and Telecommunications Ph.D.
+Innovative Talents Project under Grant No. BYJS202404, and in part by the Chongqing Institute for Brain and Intelligence.

 {

 }